 Bottom line: If you’re in search of the most ‘natural’ way to smoke weed, opt for a glass pipe.
 That eliminates chemicals and carcinogens that come with any and all types of rolling papers or blunt wrap.
 But, if you’re looking for a novelty way to smoke a jay—check out these brands below.

-Five of our favorite clear rolling paper brands:
+4 best clear rolling paper brands:

 These papers are some of the thinnest cellulose papers out there and are compatible with standard rolling machines.
 Try the ‘Trip 2’ for the latest generation from this brand.